Azure/ALZ-Bicep/docs/wiki/Resiliency.md

 - Public IP Address (Microsoft.Network/publicIPAddresses)
 - Virtual Network Gateway (Microsoft.Network/virtualNetworkGateways)

-## How to deploy those services in a zonal configuration ?
+## How to deploy supported platform services in a zonal configuration ?

-All of the services that support zonal configuration are located in either the *hubNetworking* and *vwanConnectivity* modules.
+All of the services that support zonal configuration are located in either the *hubNetworking* or the *vwanConnectivity* module.
 A sample parameters file for each module is provided to provide the required availability zones for those resources to be deployed in a zonal configuration.

 ### hubNetworking.bicep